Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.4.6 During an examination, students are not permitted to speak to, or communicate with, any other student.

-8.4.7 A student can request to leave the venue for a toilet break after the perusal period has concluded.
+8.4.7 Students can request to leave the venue for a toilet break after the perusal time has concluded.
 When approval is given by the invigilator for a toilet break, the student is supervised during their period of absence.

 8.5 Procedures for leaving the examination venue

-8.5.1 A student is not permitted to leave the examination venue in the first 40 minutes after the published starting time or during the last 15 minutes of any examination.
+8.5.1 Students are not permitted to permanently leave the examination venue in the first 40 minutes after the published starting time or during the last 15 minutes of the examination.

-8.5.2 After the first 40 minutes of the examination has lapsed, the student can request to leave the examination venue permanently.
+8.5.2 After the first 40 minutes of the examination has lapsed, students can request to leave the examination venue permanently.

-8.5.3 No student is re-admitted to an examination venue after they have left it unless during the full period of the absence the student has been under approved supervision.
+8.5.3 No student is re-admitted to an examination venue after they have permanently left the examination venue.

-8.5.4 A student wishing to permanently leave the examination venue must hand all examination materials to the invigilator who endorses the examination booklet/s as correctly identifying the student.
-A student cannot remove any examination papers, examination booklet/s, scrap paper or attendance slips from the examination venue.
+8.5.4 Students wishing to permanently leave the examination venue must hand all examination materials to the invigilator who endorses the examination booklets as correctly identifying the student.
+A student cannot remove any examination papers, examination booklets, scrap paper or attendance slips from the examination venue.

-8.6.1 The Course Coordinator (or delegate) is responsible for collecting the examination papers and examination booklets at the advised times and signing the examination collection report as receipt of the number of examination booklet/s and papers prior to taking them.
+8.6.1 The Course Coordinator is responsible for collecting the examination papers and examination booklets at the advised times and signing the examination collection report as receipt of the number of examination booklets and papers prior to taking them.

-8.6.2 For central examinations, examination papers and examination booklet/s may be collected by the Course Coordinator (or delegate) from the examination venue up to 15mins after the scheduled finish time.
-Any examination papers and examination booklet/s not collected from the examination venue can be collected from Student Business Services.
+8.6.2 For central examinations, examination papers and booklets must be collected by the Course Coordinator from the examination venue up to 15 minutes after the scheduled finish time.
+Any examination papers and examination booklets not collected from the examination venue at this time can be collected from Student Business Services.

-8.6.3 If uncollected by the Course Coordinator (or delegate) by the end of the examination period, the relevant School office is contacted and requested to collect the papers on behalf of the Course Coordinator.
+8.6.3 When examination papers and booklets are uncollected by the Course Coordinator by the end of the examination period, the relevant School office is contacted and requested to collect the papers on behalf of the Course Coordinator.

 8.7 Interruption to a central examination

-8.7.1 An invigilator may suspend the progress of an examination if an incident occurs which the invigilator judges is likely to significantly disrupt the progress of a student or students in the examination.
+8.7.1 An invigilator can suspend the progress of an examination if an incident occurs which the invigilator judges is likely to significantly disrupt the progress of students in the examination.

 8.8 Procedures for dealing with a disruption to an examination

-8.8.1 If an invigilator, Student Business Services, Security or emergency services personnel decide that the evacuation of an examination venue is necessary, all students must leave the venue as quickly as possible and proceed to the appropriate evacuation assembly area.
-Students may take their personal belongings that are at their desk with them but must leave all examination materials in the examination venue.
+8.8.1 When an invigilator, Student Business Services, Security or emergency services personnel decide that the evacuation of an examination venue is necessary, all students must leave the venue as quickly as possible and proceed to the appropriate evacuation assembly area.
+Students can take their personal belongings that are at their desk with them but must leave all examination materials in the examination venue.

-8.8.2 The invigilator (after consultation with Student Business Services) must cancel the examination if it cannot be recommenced within 20 minutes.
-In such cases, the matter is referred to the relevant Head of School who, in consultation with the Course Coordinator, decides on one of the following options:
+8.8.2 The invigilator (after consultation with Student Business Services) must cancel the examination when it cannot be recommenced within 20 minutes.
+In such cases, the matter is referred to the relevant Dean of School who, in consultation with the Course Coordinator, decides on one of the following options:

 (a) the rescheduling of another examination in the same examination period;